Frequently Asked Questions

 Where did ADF come from?

 ADF started in 1983 as a network of independent scholars interested in legitimate research about the ancient Druids and their Indo-European colleagues.
 It quickly grew into a new Neo-pagan tradition (denomination), complete with personal and group worship rituals, artistic endeavors, jokes, songs and chants, and a genuine sense of family.
-In many ways it was an outgrowth of the Reformed Druids of North America, an anarchistic movement begun by college students in the mid-1960s, modified by the experiences of the Neopagan community since (see Margot Adler’s Drawing Down the Moon for details).
+In many ways, it was an outgrowth of the Reformed Druids of North America, an anarchistic movement begun by college students in the mid-1960s, modified by the experiences of the Neopagan community since (see Margot Adler’s Drawing Down the Moon for details).
 Today, ADF is the largest Neopagan Druid organization in the English-speaking world.
-While there are other Neopagan Druid organizations in existence, by far the largest, best organized, most widely spread, and most active is ADF.
+While other Neopagan Druid organizations exist, the largest, best organized, most widely spread, and most active is ADF.

 Are you real?